The Highland Ultra

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Highland Ultra is a 125 km coastal mountain ultramarathon on the Knoydart Peninsula in the West Highlands of Scotland.
-The route runs over mountain trails and bogs, with rocky ascents, broad glens, rivers and high lochs.
-The area is reachable only by sea or on foot.
+The Highland Ultra is a 125 km coastal mountain ultra held on the Knoydart Peninsula in the West Highlands.
+The route runs over mountain trails and bogs across a remote area that is reachable only by sea or on foot.
+The event is staged over three stages in three days within a four day event schedule.
+Base camp and the finish are at Longbeach, Inverie, and the start is in the village of Inverie.